Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 REQUIREMENTS

-• Experience in STBBIs and/or overdoses prevention;
+• Experience in STBBIs and/or Overdose prevention and response;

 • Bilingualism (spoken and written French and English);